-For areas you want open in winter, consider horse-safe deciduous shrubs.
+Deciduous shrubs are those that drop their leaves in winter, and there are many horse-safe deciduous shrubs to select among.
 For bright fall leaf colors and showy, profuse summer flowers, plant crape myrtle (Lagerstroemia indica), a large shrub or small tree.
-Flower colors range from white, pink and red to purple and lavender.
-Colorful, peeling bark adds year-round interest.
-Growing in U.S. Department of Agriculture plant hardiness zones 7 through 9, crape myrtle needs full sun and good drainage.
+You can find species with flower colors in white, pink, red, purple, and lavender.
+Their colorful, peeling bark adds year-round interest.
+They thrive in U.S. Department of Agriculture plant hardiness zones 7 through 9 and require full sun and good drainage.

-Evergreen shrubs nontoxic to horses provide screening, boundary definition, hedges and backgrounds for shorter plants.
-Some evergreens also provide showy seasonal color, such as camellia (Camellia japonica).
-Hardy in USDA zones 7 through 9, these shrubs reach 10 to 15 feet tall and as wide.
-Large single or double flowers in shades of pink, white and red appear in spring.
+Many evergreens are conifers with the typical needles and cones.
+But some broadleaf evergreens provide showy seasonal color, such as camellia (Camellia japonica).
+Hardy in USDA zones 7 through 9, these shrubs reach 10 to 15 feet tall and wide.
+Large single or double flowers in shades of pink, white, and red appear in spring.

-Horse-safe perennials include daylilies (Hemerocallis spp.), which do best in USDA zones 4 through 9.
-Many cultivars exist, but their commonality is flowers held on stalks above the clumps of slender leaves.
-They come in almost all colors except blue and black.
-Depending on the variety, daylilies can be winter-dormant, evergreen or semi-evergreen.
-An example of a perennial grown more for its colorful foliage than for its flowers, coral bells (Heuchera spp.) feature mounding foliage to about 15 inches tall in colors that include red, purple, pink, lime, orange, yellow and bronze.
-Some coral bells have multiple leaf colors.
-Slender flower stalks produce wispy-looking pink, white to red flower clusters in spring.
+Coral bells (Heuchera spp.) is a perennial grown more for its colorful foliage than for its flowers.
+These plants feature mounding foliage about 15 inches tall in colors that include red, purple, pink, lime, orange, yellow, and bronze.
+Slender flower stalks produce wispy-looking pink, white-to-red flower clusters in spring.
 Most coral bells are hardy in USDA zones 4 through 9, with variation depending on the cultivar.